aheckmann/gm/README.md

 ## Use ImageMagick instead of gm

-Subclass `gm` to enable ImageMagick
+Subclass `gm` to enable ImageMagick 7- or 7+ with legacy utilities installed

 ```js
 var fs = require('fs')